Case Study: Northeast Higher Education District Bell Program

 Northspan Study Helps Launch New Engineering Program on Iron Range

-Challenge: The Northeast Higher Education Program sought to assess the financial feasibility of a proposed bachelor’s degree program using its innovative Iron Range Engineering curriculum to recruit students nationwide.
+Challenge: The Northeast Higher Education Program (now Minnesota North College) sought to assess the financial feasibility of a proposed bachelor’s degree program using its innovative Iron Range Engineering curriculum to recruit students nationwide.

 Northspan’s Role: Analyzed background assumptions and worked with stakeholders to assess financial viability of the program.
 Northspan staff convened a series of work sessions with program leadership to test assumptions, attended a two-day workshop with community college engineering instructors from across the country, and analyzed their feedback on the concept.
 Presented a final report assessing the program’s financial feasibility to Northeast Higher Education District leadership.